OrsonMaxwell/libsgp4ansi/README.md

     significantly better performance when finding satellite passes when compa- red to popular amateur software (like Orbitron);

+Usage:
+  Basic usage consists of instantiating a 'sat' data structure and then passing it to either 'sat_load_tle()' function along with the TLE strings or to the 'sat_load_params()' function.
+In the latter case you will require to supply the mean elements encoded in TLE as arguments to that function.
+  After that the 'sat' structure will contain all the mathematical terms requi- red to propagate the orbit in time expanded according to SGP4/SDP4 specifica- tion.
+  To do so, you can use 'sat_propagate()' to obtain a TEME position and velocity vectors of the satellite at given time.
+  It is also possible to use a number of downstream wrapper functions:
+  - 'sat_observe()' - get observational data from a given geodetic point at a given time including satellite azimuth, elevation, range, range rate, posi- tions of the Sun and the Moon, skylight type etc;
+  - 'sat_find_passes()' get information on all the passes the satellite makes in a given time frame over a given location on the geoid.
+Output includes times and observational vectors of all AOS, TCA and LOS events as well as informa- tion about satellite illumination by the sun etc;
+  - 'sat_find_transits()' - get information about the transits which satellite makes over solar and lunar discs as viewed from a given geodetic location in a given time frame;
+  - 'star_observe()' - get observational vector for a quazi-fixed celestial body (the one whose movement across the sky is insignificant for a single observation session) - stars, nebulae, and other catalogue objects as well as some planets.
+The scope of this library does not include the determina- tion of true equatorial coordinates of such objects, therefore these coordi- nates must be supplied to this function explicitly.

+   Please see the source code for more information - the author likes to think that it is well documented and does not require any further explanation.

 Version history:
   0.9 Initial release. requires extensive observational fidelity testing.